Access Management

 Nashville Road/Campbell Lane MOU

-As an effort to identify solutions to ensure that safety and mobility in the area around the US 31W (Nashville Road) and US 231 (Campbell Lane) intersection are maintained and improved, this study was undertaken through collaborative effort between the Kentucky Transportation Cabinet, the MPO, and local government agencies.
+As an effort to identify solutions to ensure that safety and mobility in the area around the US 31W (Nashville Road) and US 231 (Campbell Lane) intersection in Bowling Green, KY are improved and maintained, this study was undertaken through collaborative effort between the Kentucky Transportation Cabinet, the MPO, and local government agencies.

 Nashville Road - Campbell Lane MOU.pdf